Does this test have other names?

 Does this test pose any risks?

 Taking a blood sample with a needle carries risks that include bleeding, infection, bruising, or feeling dizzy.
 When the needle pricks your arm, you may feel a slight stinging sensation or pain.
 Afterward, the site may be slightly sore.
 If you have a bleeding disorder, you may be slightly more likely to bleed after a blood sample.

 What might affect my test results?

-If you are taking the drug Coumadin (warfarin), it could interfere with your test results.
+If you are taking the blood-thinner medicine warfarin, it could interfere with your test results.
 In newborns, prothrombin is normally low.